By Roy Burner - Minister of the Gospel

 One may be pursued from place to place, cursed upon, reproached, laid hold on, imprisoned, threatened with tortures and even death itself; but God never leaves nor forsakes those who trust in Him.
-One is safe in the hands of Christ, and kept by the power of God.

 We are seeing many of the above mentioned traits brought about through the ungodly, against those who profess Christ as Lord and Savior, but Scripture assures us: He that shall endure to the end shall be saved (Matthew 24:13).